Macros & Preprocessor

 Comment Handling

 The preprocessor strips comments before processing directives and expanding macros.
-Both line comments (//) and block comments (/* */) are removed, while preserving line numbers for accurate error reporting.
+Both line comments (//) and block comments (/* */) are removed.
+Each one is replaced by a single space, so a/* */b becomes a b and never ab, and newlines inside a block comment are kept so that line numbers do not shift.

 #define VALUE 42 // this comment is stripped before the macro is stored /* Block comments are also stripped before preprocessing */ var x = VALUE // expands to 42